 Catch-up contributions.
-If you are age 50 or over (or will attain age 50 before the end of a calendar year), then you may elect to defer additional amounts (called "catch-up contributions") to the Plan as of the January 1st of that year.
+If you are at least age 50 or will attain age 50 before the end of a calendar year, then you may elect to defer additional amounts (called "catch-up contributions") to the Plan as of the January 1st of that year.
 The additional amounts may be deferred regardless of any other limitations on the amount that you may defer to the Plan.
-The maximum "catch-up contribution" that you can make in 2023 is \$7,500.
-After 2023, the maximum may increase for cost-of-living adjustments.
+The maximum "catch-up contribution" that you can make in 2021 is \$6,500.
+After 2021, the maximum may increase for cost-of-living adjustments.